-Before refinancing, consider if fees will impact your savings.
-Some auto loans have a prepayment penalty in place, which means paying off your loan early can cost you more than you would save in interest.
-If that is the case, refinancing your auto loan won’t be worth it.
+Before refinancing, consider whether fees will impact your overall savings.
+Some auto loans have a prepayment penalty in place, which means paying off your loan early can cost you more than you would save by reducing the interest rate.

 3. Understand how your credit will be impacted

 Virtually every time you apply for credit, a hard inquiry will reduce your credit score by a few points.
 If you then open a new loan account, it will lower the average age of your accounts, which may also lower your credit score.

 That said, both factors are much less important in calculating your credit score than your payment history — and making timely payments on your new loan will increase your score over time.
 So, unless you have applied for other credit recently or you don’t have a long credit history, refinancing is unlikely to make much of a difference.

 4. Check where you already have an account

 Start your search for refinancing with financial institutions you already have relationships or accounts with.
 There are many benefits to this approach.